-Omelettes are one of the easiest breakfasts or light lunches to make, only taking a few minutes, simple to whip up in a pan and add leftover veggies, and also makes a nice main meal if served alongside a side salad.
-If you eat eggs, be sure to choose certified free-range organic ones.
-But for this post, we’ll learn how to make a plant-based omelette, which is a lot easier to do than it sounds.
-It won’t taste exactly the same, but it’s a nice change for anyone, not just vegans.
+Omelettes are a favourite breakfast or lunch for many people.
+If you eat eggs, then choose free-range organic eggs for the best welfare.
+But for this post, we’ll look at how to make a plant-based omelette, which is a lot easier to do than it sounds.
+It won’t taste exactly the same, but it tastes good!
+It’s also free from cholesterol.
 Spicy Vegan Omelette (Delicious Magazine) takes just 15 minutes.
 Made in one pan with potatoes and gram flour.
 An ideal lunch.

 Use vegan butters with no palm oil.
 Keep these recipes away from pets due to toxic ingredients (garlic, onion, leeks, chives, mushrooms, green potatoes/onions, faux cheeses and meats etc).

 To make the perfect omelette, just melt vegan butter (with no palm oil) in a non-toxic frying pan, then add a little spinach and cook, season before removing from the pan and adding your beaten ‘omelette mix’.
 You’ll need a spatula to draw in the sides, then shake the pan to mix the batter around, before adding back the spinach and grated vegan cheese (if used).
-You can take the pan off the heat just before cooked, as it will continue to bake, then season again and serve (folded) with your favourite accompaniments.
+Take the pan off the heat just before cooked, as it will continue to bake, then season again and serve (folded) with your favourite accompaniments.
 Some chefs add a tiny pinch of turmeric to give the yellow colour (don’t use too much or you’ll turn it into a curry omelette!)

 How to Make a Vegan Frittata